 Advanced Budget and Appropriations Process

-The formulation and enactment of the annual federal budget is a highly complex process that involves thousands of individuals in both the executive and legislative branches.
+The formulation and enactment of the annual federal budget is a highly complex process that has evolved over time and involves thousands of individuals in both the executive and legislative branches.

 Both the House and the Senate must vote on the annual Budget Resolution, as well as on the annual appropriations measures.
 But the process begins when an individual program manager prepares a budget request and a justification for that request within the department or agency.